Key Takeaways

 Generally, ICE and USCIS consider expungement a good sign.
 Expungement can help your chances when law enforcement decides your immigration consequences.
 So you should seek legal advice from a lawyer or law firm about your specific immigration case.

 Your eligibility for expungement depends on the state where your conviction happened.
 Different U.S. states have different rules.
 So, expungement is a hard process to go through alone.
-You should talk to a lawyer.
+You should talk to an immigration attorney.
+Here are the rules for the states with the highest immigrant populations:

 If you live outside of these states, talk to immigration or criminal defense lawyers.
 They can help you decide if you qualify for criminal record expungement.